SoftwareAG/c8y-docs/content/oee/oee-theory-bundle/model.md

 ![Linking symbol](/images/oee/theory/theory-linking-symbol.png)

 This allows a generic application at many different companies, because different machine measurement data can be used.
-The conversion takes place with the help of the '<em>ideal cycle amount</em> or <em>time</em>', which is explained below.
+The conversion takes place with the help of the Ideal Cycle Amount or -Time, which is explained below.
 All quantities described as not ideal thus refer to the real machine and can therefore also be measured directly or indirectly.